 - Step 6: Furnishings - Finally, you’ll need at least 1 fat recliner along with as many other ultra-comfortable chairs as space will allow.
 If there’s room you should seriously consider a pool table as well.
 All chairs in the mancave should face the TV so you can howl with delight or despair when your team makes or misses that field goal to win the Super Bowl or Grey Cup.
 The walls should also have plenty of art.
 And by that we mean things like a framed photo of Jordan’s winning shot over Utah in ‘98, The Great One hoisting the Cup, LeBron hoisting the O’Brien Trophy or an autographed picture of David Ortiz.
 Don’t forget the memorabilia either.
 And cars.
 Lots of posters of high performance autos.

 Your mancave is your birthright.
 Even a stodgy old blue blood like Bruce Wayne understood that.
 Keep in mind that the only rule to follow when building out your mancave is that it should reflect your tastes, likes and ambitions.
+With that in mind, if your ideal mancave is a home gym check out this article.
 Good luck!